ksnll/ksnll.github.io/content/rust-self-referential-structs.md

 <!-- more -->

 Let's imagine we want to write a csv parser, but we want to avoid extra memory allocation.
-One way to do that could be to return pointers to the parsed fields, like so
+One way to do that could be to return pointers to the parsed fields, like so:

 ```rust
 use std::io::{self, BufRead};